JakeMiddleton4/odin-recipes/README.md

 # odin-recipes
 Odin Project 1: Recipe website

-This is a directory of some good recipes from the Book 'Salt, Fat Acid Heat' by Samin Nosrat
+This is a directory of some Roald Dahl inspired recipes from the Books Willy Wonka and James and the Giant Peach

 This includes:
-- Bright Cabbage Slaw (pg 224)
-- Vegetable Pasta with Broccoli and Bread Crumbs (pg 295)
-- Basic Salsa Verde (pg360)
+- Nutty Crunch Surpise (Willy Wonka)
+- Fresh Mudburgers (James and the Giant Peach)

 After completing this, it will show my competency with:
 - Managing documents on Git, a version control system